sashinpivotal/pcf-dev-students-notes/README.md

 -   Install "mysql" cf plugin and use it to access the database (you will have to install `mysql` client first)
+-   Investigate Autoscaler plugin behavior - it is a backing service.

 ### Trouble-shooting